New DRM Features For All Document Scenarios.

 automatically installed with the CopySafe PDF Reader version 3.0.
 The new

-CopySafe PDF Protector, both server and desktop versions, have the ability to
+CopySafe PDF Protector software, both server and desktop versions, have the ability to

 encrypt and convert PDF for use for both online and offline distribution.